JangSeongwon/MURM/README.md

       - Similar to Env1 but global-view is hindered with an obstacle close to boxes of goals

 --------------------------
+Key Points Considered

-Diversity of objects in task since Offline RL
+Diversity in shpes and colors of objects

 For online RL, only adding Exploration  part as a theme